-- 1. informed consent for stabilization; - 2. indication for stabilization; - 3. type of stabilization; - 4. the duration of application of stabilization; - 5. frequency of stabilization evaluation and safety adjust- - 6. behavior evaluation/rating during stabilization.

-Objectives: The objectives of patient stabilization are to:

-1. reduce or eliminate untoward movement;

-- 2. protect patient, staff, dentist, or parent from injury; - 3. facilitate delivery of quality dental treatment.

-Indications: Patient stabilization is indicated when:

-- 1. patients require immediate diagnosis and/or limited treatment and cannot cooperate due to lack of matu- - 2. patients requires immediate diagnosis and/or limited treatment and cannot cooperate due to mental or physical disability; - 3. the safety of the patient, staff, dentist, or parent would be at risk without the use of protective stabilization; - 4. sedated patients require limited stabilization to help reduce untoward movement.

-Contraindications: Patient stabilization is contraindicated

-- 1. cooperative nonsedated patients; - 2. patients who cannot be immobilized safely due to associated medical or physical conditions; - 3. patients who have experienced previous physical or psychological trauma from protective stabilization (unless no other alternatives are available); - 4. nonsedated patients with nonemergent treatment requiring lengthy appointments.

-Precautions: The following precautions should be taken prior to patient stabilization:
+- 1. informed consent for stabilization; - 2. indication for stabilization; - 3. type of stabilization; - 4. the duration of application of stabilization; - 5. behavior evaluation/rating during stabilization. - Objectives: The objectives of patient stabilization are to: - 1. reduce or eliminate untoward movement; - 2. protect patient, staff, dentist, or parent from injury; - 3. facilitate delivery of quality dental treatment. - Indications: Patient stabilization is indicated when: - 1. patients require immediate diagnosis and/or limited treatment and cannot cooperate due to lack of maturity or mental or physical disability; - 2. the safety of the patient, staff, dentist, or parent would be at risk without the use of protective stabilization; - 3. sedated patients require limited stabilization to help reduce untoward movement. - Contraindications: Patient stabilization is contraindicated for: - 1. cooperative non-sedated patients; - 2. patients who cannot be immobilized safely due to associated medical or physical conditions; - 3. patients who have experienced previous physical or psychological trauma from protective stabilization (unless no other alternatives are available); - 4. non-sedated patients with non-emergent treatment requiring lengthy appointments. - Precautions: The following precautions should be taken: - 1. the patient's medical history must be reviewed carefully to ascertain if there are any medical conditions (eg, asthma) which may compromise respiratory function; - 2. tightness and duration of the stabilization must be monitored and reassessed at regular intervals; - 3. stabilization around extremities or the chest must not actively restrict circulation or respiration;

-- 1. tightness and duration of the stabilization must be monitored and reassessed at regular intervals; - 2. stabilization around extremities or the chest must not actively restrict circulation or respiration; - 3. stabilization should be terminated as soon as possible in a patient who is experiencing severe stress or hysterics to prevent possible physical or psychological trauma.
+4. stabilization should be terminated as soon as possible in a patient who is experiencing severe stress or hysterics to prevent possible physical or psychological trauma.